KatFenzyYT/kat-loading/README.md

 This project is licensed under MIT License - see LICENSE for details.

 👏 Credits
-Your Name (@your-github) - Creator & Maintainer
+Your Name (KatFenzyYT) - Creator & Maintainer

 Contributors (emoji key)

-(Optional: Add acknowledgments, sponsors, or references)
+(Optional: Subscribe To My Youtube)

 ⭐ Star this repo if you found it useful!